trenskow/TrAnimate/README.md

 # TrAnimate iOS Animation Library

-TrAnimate is an iOS animation library designed to make it easy to create complex animations - without using using Core Animation.
+TrAnimate is an iOS animation library designed to make it easy to create complex animations - without the use of Core Animation.

 ## Setting up TrAnimate